antrunner/releasetrain-client/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests to help improve the project.

+### Tips for Contributors
+- Start by reading or adding [existing issues](https://github.com/antrunner/releasetrain-client/issues) requirements
+- Follow the project's coding standards and guidelines
+- Keep pull requests focused on a single feature or bug fix
+- Write clear commit messages and document your changes
+- Test your changes thoroughly before submitting a pull request

 ## License